What is a ribeye steak? It’s an outstanding classic that everyone has heard of…I think?!

 Here are three online outlets that sell some of the best rib eye steaks available:

 Ribeye Steak Price

-Due to its popularity, the ribeye is well known and sought after, so the price is premium wherever you purchase it.
+Due to its popularity, it is well known and sought after, so the price is premium wherever you purchase it.

-At the time of writing, the cost per pound for a standard ribeye steak varies from $23-30 per lb. across online outlets.
+At the time of writing, the cost per pound for standard rib steaks varies from $23-30 per lb. across online outlets.